agiratech-mani/deckerwordpress/wp-content/plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](https://www.redsandmarketing.com/plugins/wp-spamshield/support/) (our main support channel) and we will be happy to help you out.

+= FAQ 1 - Q: Where did all the spam go, and can I check it? =

+**A:** In the admin options page for the plugin, under "General Options", turn on "Blocked Comment Logging Mode" (aka "Blocked Spam Logging Mode"), a temporary diagnostic mode that logs blocked comments and contact form submissions for 7 days, then turns off automatically... *[Continue reading FAQ 1 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=1#faqs_1)*

+= FAQ 2 - Q: How is it possible to have no false positives? =

+**A:** WP-SpamShield doesn't have false positives because it uses a different method that can't have false positives.
+Other spam plugins label a comment as spam, and aren't always accurate... *[Continue reading FAQ 2 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=2#faqs_2)*

+= FAQ 3 - Q: Does WP-SpamShield work on WordPress Multisite? =

+**A:**  Yes it does.
+It's one of the few free spam blockers out there for WordPress Multisite.
+However, there are some limitations... *[Continue reading FAQ 3 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=3#faqs_3)*

+= FAQ 4 - Q: The contact form emails, new user notification emails, or comment notification emails never seem to reach my inbox.
+What might be causing this? =

+**A:** It's most likely the problem is not with the plugin.
+You may need to check your spam filters, as well as who is set to be the contact form email recipient.
+Be sure to check your spam folder in your email.
+On some email systems... *[Continue reading FAQ 4 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=4#faqs_4)*

+= FAQ 5 - Q: I have "Blocked Comment Logging Mode" (aka "Blocked Spam Logging Mode") turned on and the spam counter is going up, but I'm getting a blank log file.
+How can I fix this? =

+**A:**  If you're getting a blank log file, the file may be cached by your browser.
+Clear your browser's cache (or "temporary files"), clear your server cache, and then try to view the log file again.
+(You may need to manually reload the page.)
+If you are using CloudFlare... *[Continue reading FAQ 5 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=5#faqs_5)*

+= FAQ 6 - Q: Why should I use WP-SpamShield instead of CAPTCHA-based anti-spam solutions? =

+**A:** For several reasons, but here are two specific ones.
+Before creating this plugin, we did a lot of market research to see how people felt about current blog spam solutions being used.
+Statistics show conclusively that people hate CAPTCHA's.
+They end up frustrating... *[Continue reading FAQ 6 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=6#faqs_6)*

+= FAQ 7 - Q: Will WP-SpamShield Be Available in My Language? =

+**A:** Since the popularity of this plugin has spread across the world, there are now a lot of users whose native language isn't English.
+We have started the process of making WP-SpamShield accessible to users in every language.
+Currently several languages are... *[Continue reading FAQ 7 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=7#faqs_7)*

+= FAQ 8 - Q: Does WP-SpamShield Work on a Microsoft Windows IIS Server? =

+**A:** Yes, but with IIS, it is absolutely essential that it is configured correctly for WordPress, otherwise there may be issues, as PHP and Apache do not run natively on IIS.
+Some key PHP features and functions are often disabled by... *[Continue reading FAQ 8 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=8#faqs_8)*

+= FAQ 9 - Q: I think a legitimate user, comment, contact form, registration, or other submission may have been blocked.
+What's going on here and what do I do? =

+**A:** There are a few things that may have happened... *[Continue reading FAQ 9 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=9#faqs_9)*

+= FAQ 10 - Q: How do I upgrade from WP-SpamFree to WP-SpamShield? =

+**A:** WP-SpamShield is a newer, far more advanced, speedier, more efficient, more secure, and more powerful fork of WP-SpamFree... *[Continue reading FAQ 10 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=10#faqs_10)*

+= FAQ 11 - Q: Exactly what blocked spam is included in the counter on my WordPress dashboard? =

+**A:** WP-SpamShield blocks multiple types of spam, and all of these are counted in the dashboard counter... *[Continue reading FAQ 11 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=11#faqs_11)*

+= FAQ 12 - Q: The registration anti-spam protection feature adds 3 extra fields to WordPress registration forms.
+Is there a way to remove these? =

+**A:** The only way to remove these three fields is to disable registration anti-spam protection.
+If you really need to do this, in your WP-SpamShield settings, use the option... *[Continue reading FAQ 12 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=12#faqs_12)*

+= FAQ 13 - Q: What does the registration anti-spam protection cover, and does it protect other plugins' registration forms, like BuddyPress? =

+**A:** The registration anti-spam feature protects you from spam signups on most registration forms out there for WordPress.
+As of version 1.8.9.9, WP-SpamShield protects the WordPress registration form, and registration forms for... *[Continue reading FAQ 13 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=13#faqs_13)*

+= FAQ 14 - Q: I'm trying to optimize my site for speed, and Google PageSpeed and/or Yahoo YSlow are telling me I should move the
+`wp-spamshield/js/jscripts.php` file to the footer. (aka "render-blocking JavaScript") Should I be concerned about this script slowing down my page? =

+**A:** You can safely ignore that.
+That file is integral to the functioning of the plugin, and it will not slow down your site in any way.
+We develop other plugins that improve Google PageSpeed and Yahoo YSlow scores and page performance... *[Continue reading FAQ 14 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=14#faqs_14)*

+= FAQ 15 - Q: Will WP-SpamShield slow down my site, and is there anything I can do to optimize my site for it? =

+**A:**  WP-SpamShield will not slow down your site, and no further optimization is necessary.
+It is a very efficient plugin and has been optimized to use a very light server load.
+Because it keeps spam out of the WordPress database... *[Continue reading FAQ 15 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=15#faqs_15)*

+= FAQ 16 - Q: Can WP-SpamShield do Automatic Updates? =

+**A:** WP-SpamShield can perform automatic updates using the WordPress plugin update API.
+Being that WP-SpamShield is an anti-spam and security plugin, just like an anti-virus, anti-malware or other security program on your computer, automatic updates are extremely important... *[Continue reading FAQ 16 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=16#faqs_16)*

+= FAQ 17 - Q: Is WP-SpamShield Compatible with, or Does WP-SpamShield Support this Particular Plugin _____________?
+(Fill in the blank) =

+**A:** The short answer: If a plugin is not on our Known Conflicts list, then YES, it is compatible!
+Regarding support for forms, similarly if it is not on our Known Conflicts list, every kind of WordPress form is supported.
+The long answer... *[Continue reading FAQ 17 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=17#faqs_17)*

+= FAQ 18 - Q: Is WP-SpamShield Compliant with European Cookie and Privacy Laws? =

+**A:** The short answer: Yes!
+WP-SpamShield is 100% compliant with European Cookie and Privacy Laws.
+The long answer... *[Continue reading FAQ 18 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=18#faqs_18)*

 == Screenshots ==

 1. WP-SpamShield Settings page